digitalocean/clusterlint/checks.md

 - Name: `fully-qualified-image`
 - Groups: `basic`

 Docker is the most popular runtime for Kubernetes.
 However, Kubernetes supports other container runtimes as well, such as containerd and CRI-O. If the registry is not prepended to the image name, docker assumes `docker.io` and pulls it from Docker Hub.
 However, the other runtimes will result in errors while pulling images.
 To maintain portability, we recommend using a fully qualified image name.
-If the underlying runtime is changed and the object configs are deployed to a new cluster, having fully qualified image names ensures that the applications don't break.
+If the underlying runtime is changed and the object configs are deployed to a new cluster, having fully qualified image names ensures that the applications do not break.

 ### Example